This Profiterole Cake is a rich decadent impressive dessert that will satisfy the cravings of chocolate and profiterole lovers alike.

 - Whip the remaining 1 1/3 cup (320g) chilled whipping cream until soft peaks form.
 Add melted chocolate mixture and mix until well combined.

-- Assemble the cake.
-Line the sides of the pan with acetate sheet for easier removal.
+- Line the sides of the pan with acetate sheet for easier removal.
 This is optional.

 - Spread few tablespoons of mousse over the cooled brownie.
 Arrange profiteroles in a single layer over the entire surface of the cake.
 Cover with the remaining chocolate mousse and smooth the top.
 Cover and refrigerate to set for 4-6 hours or overnight.

-- Prepare chocolate glaze.
-Place chocolate and cream in heatproof bowl and place over a pan with simmering water.
+- Place chocolate and cream in heatproof bowl and place over a pan with simmering water.
 Melt over low heat.

 - Remove the cake from the pan and place it over a rack or simply on a bowl placed over a parchment paper lined baking sheet to collect the excess.
 Pour the glaze on top and edges of the cake.
 Use an offset spatula to remove the drips and decorate the bottom of the cake with chopped chocolate.
 Transfer the cake to a serving platter and refrigerate for 20-30 minutes.